bosterholz/cloudcourse/index.md

 ### Sankemake

-After we got a quick glimpse on how to handle Nextflow, we will test our secound candidate today: [Snakemake](https://snakemake.github.io/)
+After we got a quick glimpse on how to handle Nextflow, we will test our second candidate today: [Snakemake](https://snakemake.github.io/)

 #### Setup